-Anyway, Murakami writes a style of magical realism, I guess.
+Anyway, Murakami writes a style of magical realism.
 It’s clearly influenced by Kafka-esque absurdism, in the way that no one acknowledges the irrationality surrounding them.
 It’s got a real I’ve-just-woken-up-as-a-bug-and-no-one’s-acknowledging-it vibe (no surprise, given the main character here is called Kafka…)

 As I said, Nakata can talk to cats.
 By introducing this absurdism immediately, Murakami’s letting you know that anything can happen.
 There’s no descent from realism into unrealism.
 You’re expected to go with it from the start.
-But by freeing himself from these standards, he creates some really cool and unique work.
+But by freeing himself from standards of believable fiction, of laws and norms and rules, he creates some really cool and unique work.

-You know how in a dream, your brain is like connecting random aspects of the subconscious—what you’ve seen, felt, and thought, either that day or in the distant past?
+You know how in a dream, your brain connects random aspects of the subconscious—what you’ve seen, felt, and thought, either on that day or in a distant past?
 Well that’s kind of what it feels like here.
 You can’t question dreams, you can only experience them.
-And then wake up and think: ‘what the fuck?’
-Well, that’s what a Murakami novel is like.
+And then wake up and think: “what the fuck?”
+That’s what a Murakami novel is like.

-To give an example: a truck driver named Hoshino encounters Nakata after a storm of fish and a storm of leeches have fell, separately, from the sky.
-He takes kindly to the old, simple Nakata, and decides to join him on his aforementioned vision-without-a-vision quest, following him across Japan.
-As you do.
+To give an example: a truck driver named Hoshino encounters Nakata after a storm of fish and a flashflood of leeches have fallen, at separate times, from the sky.
+Nonetheless, Hoshino takes little notice of these storms but takes kindly to the old, simple Nakata, deciding to join him on his aforementioned vision-without-a-vision quest, following him across Japan.
+You know, as you do.